 Touch a baby alligator.
 Hoot back at an owl.
 See a garden that grows dinosaur food.

-Community Foundation of Broward Fundholders and Legacy Society members did that and much more during a behind-the-scenes experience at the Broward treasure, Flamingo Gardens.
+Community Foundation of Broward Fundholders and Legacy Society members got to do that and more during a unique, behind-the-scenes experience at the Broward treasure, Flamingo Gardens.

-The 60-acre botanical garden and Everglades wildlife sanctuary in Davie hosted the Community Foundation’s latest Food for Thought luncheon – an exclusive opportunity to learn about Broward’s big issues and how philanthropy through the Foundation delivers solutions.
+The 60-acre botanical garden and Everglades wildlife sanctuary in Davie hosted the Community Foundation’s latest Food for Thought luncheon – one of the exclusive opportunities for our Foundation family to learn about Broward’s big issues and see the impact of philanthropy that delivers solutions.

-They took a tram ride through the new Fundholder-supported Cycad Garden, which features ancestors of once-abundant-but-now-threatened plants that dinosaurs used to devour.
+They took a tram ride through a new Fundholder-supported Cycad Garden, which features ancestors of once-abundant-but-now-threatened plants that dinosaurs used to devour.